macd/NL2sol.jl/README.md

 ## Limitations

   * Only supported in Julia 1.0+

-  * Only a linux version, compiled on Ubuntu 16.04 is currently available.
-But the cmake build scripts should work on other Linux machines.
-Windows might be a challenge.

   * nl2itr, which uses "reverse communication" to request residual and jacobian updates, has not been exported.